Clonal Diversity at Cancer Recurrence: Proof of results in Section

 \begin{proof}\\ We first notice that

-where $f_1$ through $f_4$ are defined in \ref{f_1} through \ref{f_4}.
+where $f_1$ through $f_4$ are defined in \eqref{f_1} through \eqref{f_4}.
 The result for $\alpha_{3,n,y,q_{k,n}}$ then follows from Lemma \ref{uniform_bounds_parameters_1} and the monotonicity and continuity of $f_1$ through $f_4$.
 Note that a similar argument can be applied to the sixth moment, and thus we can use Holder's inequality to obtain the upper bound for $\beta_{3,n,y,q_{k,n}}$.
-The lower bound for $\beta_{3,n,y,q_{k,n}}$ follows from Holder's inequality, and the fact that the second moment is $1$. \end{proof}
+The lower bound for $\beta_{3,n,y,q_{k,n}}$ follows from Holder's inequality, and the fact that $\EE_{\tilde{\nu}_{n,y,k}}\left[Y_i^2\right]=1$. \end{proof}